Behind the picket line: Kaiser’s striking engineers seek ‘pay parity’ with peers in walkout

 They aren’t alone.
 Walkouts at U.S. hospitals have increased after 19 months of the grueling public health crisis.
 Frontline health care workers have been pushed to the brink.
 So far this year, there have been at least 30 strikes across the country involving health care workers, according to a labor action tracker at Cornell University's School of Industrial and Labor Relations.

 Nonetheless, Local 39 union negotiators continue to meet weekly via Zoom video chat with Kaiser representatives to try and hammer out a new labor pact.
-A federal mediator is joining the contract talks Friday to help break the ice.
+A federal mediator joined the contract talks Friday to help break the impasse, but was not successful.

 UPDATED: Please read and follow our commenting policy: